 People often forget that cats, just like dogs, can have their personality shaped by breed, or can have breeds with interesting histories.
-People also think that they can’t open their home and heart to a cat if they’re allergic to cats.
-Russian blues disprove these myths: they are a hypoallergenic and unique breed with a celebrated history.
-Both inside and outside Russia, many swear by the Russian Blue as their feline companion of choice.
+People also think that they can’t open their home and heart to a cat if they have a cat allergy.
+Russian blues disprove these myths: they are a hypoallergenic and unique cat breed with a celebrated history.
+Both inside and outside Russia, many swear by the Russian Blue cat breed as their feline companion of choice.

 Features and Hypoallergenic Qualities

 The Russian Blue is famed and named for its plush and silky blueish gray coat, which doesn’t constantly shed unlike many other pets, as well as their green eyes.
 This coat makes the Russian Blue one of the first cats brought up when someone mentions they are allergic to cats but they or a family member would still like a feline companion.
-According to PetMD, hypoallergenic breeds (including the Russian Blue) aren’t technically non-allergenic- the lessened amount of dander and other allergens they produce isn’t enough to activate allergies to a noticeable level in most people.
-In any case, if you suffer from cat allergies and are interested in getting a Russian Blue, you should check to make sure the cat won’t aggravate your allergies.
+According to PetMD, hypoallergenic breeds (including the Russian Blue) aren’t technically non-allergenic- the lessened amount of cat dander and other allergens they produce isn’t enough to activate allergies to a noticeable level in most people.
+The glycoprotein Fel d1 which is produced by all cats, is not as present in the Russian Blue breed like it is in most other cats.
+This means that the cat allergen from cat dander or cat fur won't be as harmful to your allergies as other breeds.
+In any case, if you suffer from a cat allergy and are interested in getting a Russian Blue, you should check to make sure the cat won’t aggravate your allergies.

 Russian Blue Imposters

 Another reason to make sure the particular cat wouldn’t aggravate your allergies is that many cats are often mistaken or passed off for Russian Blues.
 The “Is My Cat a Russian Blue?” guide at RussianBlue.info provides some of the most common ways to identify if your blue-gray cat really is a Russian Blue.
-Here are some of the most common:
+Here are some of the most common physical characteristics:

 - Their paw pads are mauve as opposed to most other domestic cat breeds, which have grey paw pads.